 Aside from hormonal breakouts, the skin should generally act much calmer than it did in your teen years, but dehydration is more prevalent because of increased progesterone levels affecting water retention.

-Here are my expert tips for getting clear and healthy-looking skin in your 20s.
+Tips for getting clear and healthy-looking skin in your 20s

 Note for retinoid users: I’m sure you have heard all about the anti-acne AND anti-wrinkle effects that retinol and prescription retinoids can offer.
 While this is partially true, it’s not entirely accurate.
 As for prescription retinoids, the type of acne that they work best for is what is known as “comedonal acne.”
 This is the type that appears as whiteheads, blackheads, closed comedones, and clogged non-inflamed bumps, so they technically aren’t traditional blemishes or zits.
 How retinoids help these non-infected bumps is by restoring the organization of cells through cellular turnover.
 This, in turn, prevents cells from getting trapped and blocked in the pore lining.

-Use a skin lightener to fade brown spots occurring from birth control pills or pregnancy-induced melasma.
 Brown mustache above the lip?
 Yep.
 You can thank birth control pills for this one.
 If you have never been pregnant and have gotten brown spots and discoloration, it could be from birth control pills.
-Due to the increase in estrogen it can create, the pill can trigger melanin activity.
+Due to the increase in estrogen, it can create, the pill can trigger melanin activity.
 Talk with your doctor to experiment with different dosages to manage your hormone levels.

 Should you get pregnant, many young women can develop pigmentation due to the increase in hormonal activity.
 This is a very frustrating condition as patches of brown spots can appear most often above the lip, on the cheeks or forehead.
 The cause is hormonal changes (the increase of estrogen) which turns on melanin pigment production.
 What to do?
 For anyone who is pregnant, your best defense for preventing pigmentation is to start using a natural skin lightener every day under your sunscreen.